laino/noseatbelt/README.md

 Remove mitigations from (running!) software.

-This library detects and removes spectre mitigations from a (running) program by disassembling it, pattern matching for any calls that use trampolines, and rewriting them to ordinary calls.
+This library detects and removes mitigations (Spectre, CFG, ...) from a running program.

 Currently WIP.